Posted on Nov 30, 2018

 Implementing a new tool alone will not ensure the prompt digital transformation of your hotel.
 So don't expect that to happen.
 Hotel chatbots help you automate recurring questions.
 These represent about 80% of customer queries.
 However, sometimes your hotel chatbot won’t be able to answer.
 And that’s where you have the opportunity to take over.
 Simply because your chatbot will always get you the customer’s name, needs and contact details.

 Put the customer first

-I remember a challenge we had with some hotels that had older customers that didn’t understand they were speaking to a chatbot and always wrote sentences that were too long for the AI to understand.
-The solution was to change the first interaction, from the customer asking the first question to the chatbot.
-It framed the conversation and enabled the chatbot to help even old people.
-Choose tech partners that understand your customers.
+I remember a challenge we had had with some hotels with older patrons.
+They had not understood that they were speaking to a hotel chatbot.
+They wrote sentences that were too long.
+And the AI could not understand it.
+The solution was to change the first interaction from the customer asking the first question to the chatbot.
+This helped frame the conversation.
+Thus, it enabled the chatbot to help even old people.
+Hence, choose tech partners that understand your customers.